martins73/research-site/_pages/teaching.md

 <p class="scroll-reveal">In fields like Operations and Data Analytics, technical skills are only half the equation.
 My teaching will emphasize critical thinking and ethical decision-making.
 I will challenge students to consider the broader consequences of their work.
 They must understand not just the ''how'', but the ''why''.
 I also advocate for the thoughtful integration of technology.
 We cannot ignore tools like Generative AI.
 Instead, I will encourage students to use them to understand both their capabilities and their limitations.</p>

 <p class="callout-box scroll-reveal">
-<strong>Looking Forward:</strong> I am particularly interested in teaching <strong>Data Analytics</strong> and <strong>Artificial Intelligence</strong> courses.
-These subjects are the perfect venue to demonstrate the power of advanced analytics while tackling the ethical issues that arise with new technologies.
+<strong>Looking Forward:</strong> I believe we are at an inflection point in how data and AI reshape organizations, markets, and society, and I want to bring that urgency into the classroom.
+I am particularly interested in teaching <strong>Data Analytics</strong> and <strong>Artificial Intelligence</strong> courses, equipping students with both the technical tools and the ethical frameworks to navigate this transformation responsibly.
 </p>

 </section>